 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 11 months of technical progress since the GH2 launch.

-Reasons to prefer the Panasonic Lumix DMC-GH2:
+Arguments in favor of the Panasonic Lumix DMC-GH2:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60i vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60i versus 1080/30p).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.